LLNL/benchpark/docs/navigating-benchpark.rst

      │  └── package.py
      └── repo.yaml

 A complete experiment specification requires three types of config files:

-1. **System-specific:** Configuration files required by Spack to build the code on the target system.
+1. **System specification:** Configuration files required by Spack to build the code on the target system.
 The following is required for each given system ``${SYSTEM}``:

   - ``compilers.yaml`` define the compilers on the system.
   - ``packages.yaml`` define the pre-installed packages  (e.g., system MPI) on the system.
   - ``spack.yaml`` defines names for Spack compiler and package specs.
   - ``variables.yaml`` defines system-specific launcher and job scheduler.

-2. **Application-specific:** Specifications for building and running an application/benchmark, independent of the target system.
+2. **Benchmark specification:** Specifications for building and running an application/benchmark, independent of the target system.
 The following is required for each benchmark:

   - ``package.py`` is a Spack specification that defines how to build and install the benchmark.
   - ``application.py`` is a Ramble specification that defines the benchmark input and parameters.

-By default, the specifications provided in the Spack and Ramble repos will be used.
+By default, benchmark specifications provided in the Spack and Ramble repos will be used.
-The user can override the default specifications by providing custom specifications in Benchpark, and pointing Spack and Ramble to these custom specifications instead::
+The user can override these default benchmark specifications by providing custom specifications in Benchpark, and pointing Spack and Ramble to these custom specifications instead::
   spack repo add --scope=site ${APP_SOURCE_DIR}/repo
   ramble repo add --scope=site ${APP_SOURCE_DIR}/repo

-Note that the ${APP_SOURCE_DIR}/repo needs a repo.yaml to distinguish the application’s spec from the default Spack/Ramble spec for the same application, if one exists.
+Note that the ``${APP_SOURCE_DIR}/repo`` needs a ``repo.yaml`` to distinguish the application’s spec from the default Spack/Ramble spec for the same application, if one exists.

-3. **Experiment-specific:**
+3. **Experiment specification:**

   - ``ramble.yaml`` defines the specs for building, running, analyzing and archiving experiments.
   - ``execution_template.tpl`` serves as a template for the actual experiment script that will be executed.